open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm/transport-component-versions.md

 The OCM CLI's `transfer` command can be used to transfer component versions, component archives, transport archives, and artifacts.
 See `ocm transfer -h` for more information.

-More examples on the transport archive can be found in [appendix A](https://github.com/open-component-model/ocm-spec/blob/main/doc/appendix/A/CTF/README.md).
+More examples on the transport archive and the common transfer format (CTF) can be found in the [ocm-spec](https://github.com/open-component-model/ocm-spec/blob/main/doc/04-extensions/03-storage-backends/ctf.md).